abduljavedkhan/abduljavedkhan/README.md

 ### 📖 About me

-- 🔭 &nbsp;I’m currently working on React-Native.
+- 🔭 &nbsp;I’m currently working as Full Stack Developer.

 - 🌱 I’m currently learning TypeScript and  [TypeGraphQL](https://typegraphql.com/)🤓.

 - 👯 I’m looking to collaborate on Full stack Project.

-- 🤔 &nbsp;I’m looking for help with getting a remote job.

 - ⚡ &nbsp;Fun fact: I am always open to learn new technologies and contribute.